Insurance

 If you are covered by a general liability insurance policy, any expenses incurred from the claims process, including legal, will be covered by your insurance provider.

-2. Worker?s Compensation Insurance
+2. Worker’s Compensation Insurance">2.
+Worker’s Compensation Insurance

-Many types of contractor?s insurance usually center around the benefit of contractors and those who file claims.
-This policy, however, covers a contractor?s employees.
+Many types of contractor’s insurance usually center around the benefit of contractors and those who file claims.
+This policy, however, covers a contractor’s employees.

 If you have employed workers to help actualize your project and an accident happens that renders them injured or worse, proves fatal, then the worker and their dependents will be fairly compensated.

-3. Roofer?s Insurance
+3. Roofer’s Insurance">3.
+Roofer’s Insurance

 Roofing is regarded as one of the riskiest contracting projects.
 You can easily fall off or a tool can fall from the roof and cause severe damage or even injury.
 If your project involves roofing, paying for roofing insurance can take care of any property damage or bodily injury claims.

-4. Automobile Liability Insurance
+4. Automobile Liability Insurance">4.
+Automobile Liability Insurance

 A construction project usually involves the use of vehicles in transporting equipment, material, and even workers to the site.
 By nature of the road, accidents can occur resulting in property damage, injuries, or death.